AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 ## Non-Combat Damage

-While not in combat, damage ignores Grit and is dealt directly as Critical Damage.
+While not in combat, damage ignores Grit and is dealt directly as a Wound.

-For example, if a player fails a DEX Save to avoid being hit by a trap they immediately take Critical Damage and their STR step's down.
+For example, if a player fails a DEX Save to avoid being hit by a trap they immediately suffer a Wound and their STR is stepped down.

-This is to avoid rolling two or more Saves for a given situation.
-If the character has already failed a Save to avoid a trap or danger, they're wounded rather than rolling a second time to see if there was *really* a consequence to the failure.
+If a player is sprayed with poison gas after opening a trapped box, they make a STR Save to resist the poison and suffer a Wound if they fail.

 ## Morale Saves

 When an NPC faces daunting, terrifying, or dangerous situations they should make a WIL Save to avoid surrender or flight.

-NPCs make Morale Saves the first time they take Critical Damage, the first time one of their companions is incapacitated or killed, or if the tide of battle turns against them.
+NPCs make Morale Saves the first time they suffer a Wound, the first time one of their companions is incapacitated or killed, or if the tide of battle turns against them.

 Morale Saves are also made when an NPC is presented with a situation dramatically outside their understanding, or hirelings being asked to put themselves at significant risk.